Glagan/MyMangaDex/README.md

 ## How to use

+You have to be logged on MyAnimeList or your list won't be updated, since the extension load pages and send requests like **you** would do, and no credentials is stored in the extension.
+You don't have to be logged on MangaDex but you can't access some really useful pages of MangaDex without an account.

 Once you have it installed, you have nothing to do!
 Start reading manga and the add-on will track them automatically.

-But if you have a lot of manga, or if you're coming from another site and want to set your follow page up-to-date, you can use the "Import (MAL)" button on the follow page that will update the last open of all followed manga if they have a MyAnimeList entry.
+If you have a lot of manga, or if you're coming from another site and want to set your follow page up-to-date, you can use the **Import (MAL)** button on the **Follow Page** that will update the last open of all followed manga if they have a MyAnimeList entry.
+The import *could* be long if you have a lot of manga in your list, don't leave the page until it ends.

+## Data Stored

+I only store the least possible data:

+* The last open chapter for each manga
+* The MyAnimeList id for each manga
+* A list of all opened chapters for each manga
+* The list of options used to customize colors and other parameters

+You can disable the option to save all opened chapters, and all of the data can be easily exported using the **Export (MMD)** on the **Follow page**.

 ## Features

-MyMangaDex improve 3 pages and a type of pages:
+MyMangaDex improve the following pages:

-### Follow page
+### "List" pages

-Any page with a chapters list have the following improvments:
+Any page with a chapters list have the following improvements:

 * Display the thumbnail of the manga when hovering
+  * Only when one isn't available natively (so only when the list is in *simple-mode* display)
 * Highlight last read chapters
-* Remove old chapters from the list.
+* Remove or paint old chapters from the list.

-You can also import your data from MyAnimeList here (The last read of every manga you follow on MangaDex)
+You can also *import* your data from MyAnimeList on the **Follow** page (*import:* set the last read of every manga you follow on MangaDex using your MyAnimeList data)

 ### Manga page

-* Show some information about the manga entry on MyAnimeList if it exists
+* Show some informations about the manga entry on MyAnimeList if it exists
-* Highlight your last read chapter and all opened chapters if you want
+* Highlight your last read chapter and all opened chapters
-* Start reading the manga or add it to your Plan to Read list
+* Start Reading the manga or add it to your Plan to Read list
 * Add a MyAnimeList id if there isn't one

 ### Chapter page